 Programs and institutions must ensure that students are placed into levels on the basis of consistent, reliable, and valid measures of proficiency.
-In order to ensure that placement instruments are reliable measures, the program must ensure security of the tests.
-In addition to having valid measurement tools, good practice includes having a set of reliable placement procedures.
-Programs and institutions may use published placement materials, valid and reliable in-house materials, or a combination of the two.
-The program must be able to demonstrate how it has determined that the measurements and procedures used for placement allow the program to meet the standard (i.e., that the standards and procedures are effective in distributing students into correct program levels).
-Further, programs need to describe the curricular link, showing how the placement instruments and processes they use (1) evaluate skill or content areas cited in the program curriculum and (2) clearly differentiate language ability levels of learners.
-Procedures must be in place for re-evaluation of placement should there be appeals by students.
+In order to ensure that placement instruments are reliable measures, the program or institution must demonstrate consistent and accurate placement results over multiple administrations.
+Programs and institutions must describe the curricular link, showing how the placement instruments and processes they use (1) evaluate skill or content areas cited in the program curriculum and (2) clearly differentiate language ability levels of learners.